cunybpl/nycet_pnp/src/content/guides/components/variable-speed-variable-volume-pump-and-motor.md

 ### Measurement Strategy

-The measurement strategy for a variable-speed, variable-volume pump and motor is to measure power draw of the pump motor at various known speeds, develop a mathematical relationship between the power and speed, and then collect hourly OAT.
+The measurement strategy for a variable-speed, variable-volume pump and motor involves measuring power draw of the pump motor at various known speeds, developing a mathematical relationship between the power and speed, and then collecting hourly OAT.
 Measurement locations are generically represented in Figure 1.

 <!-- Will update image below after getting new image from Orlando -->
 <a href="/images/components/2024_1023_VSVV pump component_figure 1.jpg">